galimba39/pmz_algo/README.md

 docker-compose up --build
 ```

-The docker compose will start 3 containers: one sql db storing contracts' data, an API backend and a setup script, creating 3 pools from 3 users.
+The docker compose will start 3 containers: one sql db storing contracts' data, an API backend and a setup script, creating 3 pools from 3 users (more details [here](/docker_file/README.md)).
 The compose will be ready once  a similar image shows up

 <p align="center">
   <img src="images/docker_ok.png" width="600" alt="accessibility text">